To Kill a Mongolian Horse: Development

 Director Jiang Xiaoxuan grew up in Baotou, Inner Mongolia, where her father was a horse breeder.
 After graduating from the New York University Tisch School of the Arts, Jiang began working on her debut film, setting it against her upbringing and reflecting on the integral role of horses in Inner Mongolian culture.
-She was inspired by her friend Saina, a local horseback performer who pursued this career for income, and found both his story and her experiences at the horse fair captivating, where performers showcased and celebrated traditional notions of Mongolian masculinity and ethnic identity.
+She was inspired by her friend Saina, a local horseback performer who pursued this career for income, and found both his story and her experiences at the horse fair captivating, where performers celebrated traditional notions of Mongolian masculinity and ethnic identity.
 She compared the costumes and makeup that the performers donned to heroic figures, likening them to Marvel superheroes putting on their armor.
 More than half of the story is based on actual events that Jiang witnessed or was told by Saina, who portrayed himself in the film.
 Jiang noted that the film did not follow a conventional three-act structure; instead, she aimed to document real living conditions, believing that not every action of the characters needed to have a specific meaning or lead to a particular outcome, allowing the audience to experience another person's world.

 The film was presented at the Asian Project Market in October 2023, where it won the VIPO Award and the Sørfond Award, as well as at the Hong Kong-Asia Film Financing Forum in March 2024.
 With a total budget of USD$320,000, Jiang explained that they did not deliberately join many project markets, attending only a few that were convenient in terms of timing, describing the funding they managed to secure as "a matter of luck".
 The film was produced by Da Huang Pictures as a co-production between Malaysia, Hong Kong, South Korea, Japan, and the United States.
 While fine-tuning the screenplay, Jiang participated in an online workshop hosted by Malaysian filmmaker Tan Chui Mui, who was impressed with the project and came on board as the film's executive producer.
 Pre-production and filming took less than a year before the film entered competition at the Venice International Film Festival, with post-production still ongoing when the production team set off for the festival.